-Relevant actions Reporting requirement Compliant Any observed koala injury/mortality on roads/tracks within the offset area or roads that front Lots 86, 87, 88 or 89 RP892014 to be recorded.
-Incident to be recorded in annual Offset Area Assessment Report.
+Relevant actions Reporting requirement Compliant DD002014 to be recorded Incident to be recorded in annual Offset Area Assessment Report.
 Y For full OAMP see Appendix 8.

 There were no vehicle strike incidents in any part of the property.

 3.6 THREAT TO KOALA VIA BARRIERS TO DISPERSAL